natzaCodes/SimulationsInPhysics/README.md

 # SimulationsInPhysics

-Computer simulation techniques applied to specific physical problems.
+In this repository, you can find Python codes for computer simulation techniques applied to specific physical problems.